na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-
 !!! note
-	->[#Logs](https://rentry.org/LurkzyDurkzyBurkzy#logs-updated-17-oct) has been reconstructured.
+	->[#Logs](https://rentry.org/LurkzyDurkzyBurkzy#logs-updated-17-oct) has been reconstructed.
 I'll be posting long form chats with different cards covering a wide variety of scenarios, from Saviorfagging, Slowburning, Exhibitionism etc... to highlight my presets strengths and weaknesses.
 If you would like to submit your card to be displayed here, send an email with the card and I'll showcase it here along with credits. **NO SLOP** ;)<-
 ***
-!!! danger
-	->I attached the wrong v1.6 preset to Catbox, which had an incorrect structure.
-Please redownload <3 <- [TOC2]
+[TOC2]
 ***
 ```